pelacables/puppet-autossh/README.markdown

 * Support for configuration of the 'tunnel endpoint'
 * Secure configuration of the tunnel endpoint.

-As tested this module can support any number of ssh tunnels on any given host, and automatically syncronises the tunnel endpoints providing both nodesconnect to the same puppetdb.
+As tested this module can support any number of ssh tunnels on any given host, and automatically syncronises the tunnel endpoints providing both nodes connect to the same puppetdb.

 The 'autossh' service provides a reliability and monitoring capability for the ssh tunnels, this includes monitoring the link via a separate 'monitoring ports' if configured and automatically restarting the ssh session if it fails due to an abnormal termination or error detected on the monitoring port.
 I'm gradually adding more functionality here to support customisation of the ssh parameters to watch this space as the module develops.